scottschwab2/resume/README.md

 + Implemented a tool for SOX compliance validation to ensure repository compliance, using GitHub webhooks and Azure Functions.
 + Worked on enhancing software development processes and tools.

+### Senior Software Developer
+GeoEye
+2006 - 2013

++ Software development used for satelite image processing.
++ Software for data management.
++ Configuration and release coordination.

 ## Education

 ### Bachelor of Science in Computer Science